 CaviTAU® is Patient Protection in Action

-CaviTAU® is the physical novelty without radiation exposure.
-Since the invention of X-rays and MRT, the CaviTAU® application has been a physically completely new development of imaging information acquisition in dentistry for the first time.
+CaviTAU® is a physical novelty as it does not have radiation exposure.
+Since the invention of X-rays and MRT, the CaviTAU® application has been the first physically and completely new development of imaging information acquisition in dentistry.

 CaviTAU® – Diagnostic Superiority to X-rays

-CaviTAU® provides further added value in image quality compared to x-rays through extensive recording of the bony structures in old extraction and surgical wounds, in the vicinity of endodontically treated teeth and dental implants.
+CaviTAU® provides further added value in image quality compared to X-rays through extensive recording of the bony structures in old extraction and surgical wounds, in the vicinity of endodontically treated teeth and in dental implants.

 CaviTAU® – Focus on Benefits for Professionals & Patients

 CaviTAU® focuses on benefits for patients and specialist staff: Radiation-free and stress-free, inexpensive and easy to use, and providing completely new aspects of previously unrecognized pathologies.

 By developing CaviTAU®, we are taking responsibility and protecting people and the environment from radiation.

 The use of CaviTAU® is entirely harmless because it avoids ionizing X-rays.
 Due to the known health hazards caused by X-rays, the legislature has passed legislation to control exposure to X-rays.

 The German Radiation Protection Act (Strahlenschutzgesetz, StrlSchG) forms the comprehensive autonomous national legal basis for protection from ionizing radiation in Germany.
 The majority of the act entered into effect from 1 October 2017, with the rest entering into force as of 31 December 2018.
 The procedure aims is to keep patients’ exposure to radiation as low as possible.
 Through CaviTAU®, we have created a practical alternative to radiation.